CloudCanvas/cloudcanvas/WHEREIMAT.md

 Wizard on landing DONE
-Expiry need to tick over without a refresh - DONE Clicking onSelect on inspector should not toggfle it should just set selected - DONE
+Expiry need to tick over without a refresh - DONE Clicking onSelect on inspector should not toggfle it should just set selected - DONE Lambda component needs to have a max limit with ellipsis - DONE Title on minimal component menu to show org - not part of the component options. - DONE

 # Notes